-Body of knowledge is the set of topics, their definitions, explanations and other actionable information regarding a specific domain.
+Body of Knowledge (BoK): the set of topics, their definitions, explanations, and other actionable information about a specific domain.

-Content curation is the gathering, organizing, and online presentation of content related to a particular theme or topic. (source: whatis.techtarget.com/definition/content-curation).
+Content curation: the gathering, organizing, and online presentation of content related to a particular theme or topic. (source: whatis.techtarget.com/definition/content-curation).

-Critical knowledge is unique, highly specialized knowledge that: 1) is essential to your organization’s success; 2) at risk of being lost or compromised; 3) has not been clearly documented; 4) is known by only one or very few individuals (as opposed to common knowledge).
+Critical knowledge: unique, highly specialized knowledge that: 1) is essential to your organization’s success; 2) at risk of being lost or compromised; 3) has not been clearly documented; 4) is known by only one or very few individuals (as opposed to common knowledge).

 Critical knowledge essentially disappears from your organization every time the person having that knowledge walks out the door at the end of the workday.
 And it leaves for good when that person decides to transfer or retire.
 This creates a serious risk.